Everything you need to know and will want to do.

 If you’d rather keep your feet dry, simply book a room with a view at a property near Land’s End, and you’re likely to see whales breeching on the horizon.

-Shop Your Heart Out
+Shop Your Heart Out in San Jose del Cabo

 In Cabo, there’s a store for every shopper.
 San Jose del Cabo’s thriving art district has dozens of galleries showcasing works by Mexican artists.
 This is your place to pick up jewelry and folk art.
 In the Corridor you’ll find Las Tiendas de Palmilla, a strip mall with high-end boutiques catering to resort guests and American expats.
 Cabo San Lucas has the most options, with massive shopping malls, touristy trinket shops, flea markets, and everything in between.
 For something traditional, keep your eye out for hand-painted talavera tiles, blown glass, pottery, hammocks, embroidered clothing, jewelry, and beaded-and-yarn works by the Huichol tribe.

-Refine Your Palate With Tequila and Mezcal Tasting
+Refine Your Palate With Tequila and Mezcal Tasting at Habanero's

 When in Mexico, tequila and travel seem to pair unbelievably well.
 For tequila tastings, head to Habanero’s Tequila Bar in downtown San Jose del Cabo, Pancho’s Tequila Bar in Cabo San Lucas, or the Tequila & Ceviche Bar at Las Ventanas al Paraíso.
 At Habanero’s you’ll learn the history of tequila and how to drink it the right way while sampling from over 130 selections lining the bar.
 At Las Ventanas, the resort’s tequila masters will tap into your tequila preferences during a blind tasting.
 Pancho’s near the Marina has the largest collection of premium tequilas from Mexico.
 The Glass Box at The Cape Hotel specializes in mezcal with a variety of other offerings in case the agave-based liquor isn’t your bag.
 Their mezcal cocktails, ranging from sweet pear to pineapple sage, make the powerful liquor go down oh too smoothly.